 3. Culture fit can be a challenge

-Another potential downside of hiring temporary employees quickly is that they won’t all be the perfect fit for your company culture.
-This may result in some temps who don’t quite jibe with your office environment or who have difficulty collaborating with other team members.
+Another potential downside of hiring interim employees quickly is that they won’t all be the perfect fit for your company culture.
+This may result in some who don’t quite vibe with your office environment or who have difficulty collaborating with other team members.

 4. Long-term planning is more difficult

-It’s common management knowledge that it takes anywhere from a few months to a full year for new hires to become proficient enough in their role to make meaningful contributions to the company.
-Temporary staffers, unfortunately, often don’t reach this threshold, so it’s tough for them to really become an ingrained part of your team.
+It’s common management knowledge that new hires need anywhere from a few months to a full year to become proficient enough in their role to make meaningful contributions to the company.
+Unfortunately, temporary staff often doesn’t reach this threshold, so it’s tough for them to become an ingrained part of your team.
 This can make long-term planning a challenge in terms of workflows and team member responsibilities.

 Further, you’ll need to bear in mind that not all temps are looking for full-time employment as their end goal.
 Some enjoy the flexibility of nonstandard work hours or the variety of working a few different jobs.
-This matters because it’s a temporary arrangement on their end, too; temporary staffers may be less reliable or may be more likely to jump ship for a better opportunity than someone who’s employed full time.
+This matters because it’s a short-term arrangement on their end, too; these staffers may be less reliable or may be more likely to jump ship for a better opportunity than someone who’s employed full-time.

 5. Comes with a different set of legal requirements

-First and foremost, employment attorneys advise companies to cap temporary employment at six months.
+First and foremost, employment attorneys advise companies to cap contract employment at six months.
 After that point, you should seriously consider hiring the person as a part-time or full-time employee.
-If you don’t, you may open yourself up to legal pitfalls associated with treating temporary workers unfairly by not offering them benefits.
+If you don’t, you may open yourself up to legal pitfalls associated with treating these workers unfairly by not offering them benefits.

-Next, even though a temporary worker hired through a staffing agency isn’t your employee, you’re still liable for providing them the same protections from workplace harassment and discrimination as you would any in-house employee, along with a safe and hazard-free work environment.
+Next, even though a worker hired through a staffing agency isn’t your employee, you’re still liable for providing them with the same protections from workplace harassment and discrimination as you would any in-house employee and a safe and hazard-free work environment.

 Solve Staffing Shortages with a Qualified Temporary Staffing Agency

 The right staffing agency can make working with temporary employees easy and hassle-free.
-We offer temporary and contract staffing solutions that help businesses of all sizes hire on demand and meet their operational needs.
-Whether you’re dealing with a special project, experiencing rapid growth or have seasonal hiring needs, we can connect you with skilled, reliable workers to fill the necessary gaps.
+We offer temporary staffing solutions that help businesses of all sizes hire on demand and meet their operational needs.
+Whether you’re dealing with a special project, experiencing rapid growth, or have seasonal hiring needs, we can connect you with skilled, reliable workers to fill the necessary gaps.

-Get started hiring temporary employees by scheduling your free consultation today.
+Get started by scheduling your free consultation today.